Override CRUD Behavior and Add Custom Endpoints#

 When to use

-Override a perform_* handler
+Override a business verb

-async def perform_create(self, ...) — no decorator
+async def create(self, schema_obj) — no decorator

-Change business logic; keep the HTTP contract
+Change orchestration / transaction; keep the HTTP contract

-Replace a route
+Replace a route shell

-@fr.delete("/{id}") async def delete(self, ...) — with decorator
+@fr.delete("/{id}") async def delete_endpoint(self, ...) — with decorator

 Change the HTTP contract: status code, response shape, headers, query params